Old Winchester Hill

 As an example, only 18% of Sites of Special Scientific Interest (SSSIs) in England’s National Parks are currently ‘on track’ to reach favourable condition by 2025, up from 11% last year, but still well below the target of 60% by 2028.
 Similarly, the area of peatland committed to restoration in England’s National Parks rose by just over 2,000 hectares between 2023 and 2024 to 13,550, but remains well below the ultimate target of 130,000 hectares by 2050.

 The case for action is backed by widespread support.
-In a joint letter to the Secretary of State last year, Campaign for National Parks, the RSPB, National Trust, The Wildlife Trusts, Wildlife and Countryside Link, The Woodland Trust, and National Parks England all called for urgent reforms to ensure National Parks can lead the way to a nature-rich future.
+Following our joint letter to the Secretary of State last year, Campaign for National Parks, the RSPB, National Trust, The Wildlife Trusts, Wildlife and Countryside Link, The Woodland Trust, and National Parks England have aligned in calling for these urgently-needed and widely-supported reforms in order to put National Parks on track to a nature-rich future

 Waterways: A major missing piece